Business and Technology

 If you were accepted to multiple schools, you must decide: “Which school is right for me?”

-Create spreadsheet to compare schools’ traits.
+Create a spreadsheet to compare schools’ traits.

 Include the following on your spreadsheet.